 Go to “Add New Card” and enter your credit card details, as well as your billing address and CVV.
 Select “Add Card”

 Double-check that your payment details are correct and confirm your purchase of stablecoins.

 You must verify your payment on your bank’s OTP Transaction Page.

 What Are Stablecoins?

 Stablecoins are a group of crypto tokens that represent ‘stability’ over the Blockchain network.
 Their main feature is to induce price stability to the generally volatile and unpegged cryptos like Bitcoin.

-This type of crypto token generally mirrors the value of an asset rather than revolving around the market movements.
-For instance, several stablecoins reflect the U.S Dollars and have a $1 value, keeping them stable and similar to the currency.
+This type of crypto token generally mirrors the value of an asset rather than revolving around market movements.
+For instance, several stablecoins reflect the U.S Dollar and have a $1 value, keeping them stable and similar to the currency.

 Depending on their collateral structures, these tokens are further divided into four types, as explained in the next section.

 Advantages of Stablecoins